Maxim-Mazurok/google-api-typings-generator/gapi.client.games-v1/readme.md

 await gapi.client.games.players.list({collection: 'collection'});

 /*
+Retrieve the last Recall token from all developer games that is associated with the PGS Player principal encoded in the provided recall session id.
+The API is only available for users that have active PGS Player profile.
+*/
+await gapi.client.games.recall.lastTokenFromAllDeveloperGames({
+  sessionId: 'sessionId',
+});

+/*
 Associate the PGS Player principal encoded in the provided recall session id with an in-game account */ await gapi.client.games.recall.linkPersona({});